Why Robinson v Chief Constable West Yorkshire is important

-Lord Bridge did not create a tripartite test in Caparo Industries plc v Dickman.
+In Robinson v Chief Constable of West Yorkshire, the Court clarified that Lord Bridge did not create a tripartite test in Caparo Industries plc v Dickman.
 Instead, he identified a set of factors which indicate whether a duty of care is owed.
 These factors should only be considered in novel cases.
 Otherwise, the Court should develop the law incrementally according to established principles.

 Mrs Robinson, an elderly lady, was knocked to the floor during the arrest of a suspected drug dealer.
 The suspect and two police officers landed on top of Mrs Robinson, causing her significant injuries.